-Figure 10. (a) Evolution of droplet cap surface temperature on sample 1 substrate. (b) Evolution of droplet cap surface temperature on sample 2 substrate. (c) Evolution of droplet cap surface temperature on sample 3 substrate.
-The dash lines represent the droplet cap surface temperatures calculated by the thermal circuit model, the solid lines represent the droplet cap surface temperatures modified with total average temperature and effective conductivity and the scatter dots are the experimental results tested by the IR camera. (d) Evolution of droplet base surface temperatures on sample 1 sample 2 and sample 3 heated with base temperature 100 °C and 120°C.

-Fig. 10 (a), (b) and (c) show the droplet cap surface temperatures for droplet evaporation on different substrates with substrate temperature at 100 °C and 120 °C. The dash lines are the droplet cap surface temperatures calculated by the thermal circuit model.
-For droplet evaporation on substrate with relatively low temperatures (40 °C -80 °C), the droplet cap surface temperatures calculated by the thermal circuit model match well with the experimental results.
-However, for evaporation on high substrate base temperature, there are large derivations between the calculating results and the experimental results.
-These derivations are because that the fluid flow of the droplet is not taken into account in the thermal circuit model.
-For droplet evaporation on substrate with substrate base temperature from 40 °C to 80 °C, the effects of droplet flow in the droplet are not significant for the droplet cap surface temperature.
-As mentioned by Dash and Garimella, the characteristic velocity of fluid in a 3 μL water droplet evaporation on 40 °C - 60 °C substrates is of tens of microns per second and the Peclet number is less than 1.
-Thus, it is reasonable to only consider the conduction heat transfer and neglect the internal convection of the water droplet when calculating the droplet cap surface temperature in this investigation for relatively low substrate base temperatures (40 °C -80 °C).
-With the increase of the substrate base temperature, more heat is transferred through the droplet and the temperature difference between the droplet top and bottom surface becomes larger.
-Fluid motion driven by the temperature gradient in the droplet becomes violent and the characteristic velocity of the fluid in the droplet increases.
-Thus, we need to consider the effects of the fluid motion inside the droplet in the thermal circuit model when calculating the droplet cap surface temperature.
+We further conducted droplet evaporation experiments on the same micro-structured surfaces with even higher temperatures.
+Fig. 10 (a), (b) and (c) show the droplet cap temperatures during droplet evaporation on different substrates with the substrate temperature at 100 °C and 120 °C, respectively.
+The dash lines are the droplet cap temperatures calculated by the thermal circuit model.
+For droplet evaporation on a substrate with relatively low temperatures (40 °C – 80 °C), the droplet cap temperatures calculated by the thermal circuit model match well with the experimental results.
+However, for droplet evaporation on a high temperature substrate, there exist large derivations between the model-predicted results and the experimental results.
+These derivations are due to the internal fluid flow of the droplet, which is not taken into account in the thermal circuit model.
+For droplet evaporation on a substrate with the substrate temperature in the range of 40 °C – 80 °C, the effects of droplet internal flow are not significant for the droplet evaporation.
+As mentioned by Dash and Garimella, the characteristic velocity of fluid in a 3 μL water droplet evaporating on a 40 °C – 60 °C substrates is of tens of microns per second and the Peclet number is less than 1.
+Thus, it is reasonable for us to only consider the conduction heat transfer while neglecting the internal convection of the water droplet on a substrate with a relatively low temperatures (40 °C – 80 °C).
+With the increase of the substrate temperature, more heat is transferred through the droplet and the temperature difference between the droplet top and bottom becomes larger.
+Fluid motion driven by the temperature gradient in the droplet becomes violent and the characteristic velocity of internal flow increases.
+Thus, we need to account for the effects of the droplet internal flow field in the thermal circuit model for high temperature evaporation analysis.

-In this study, the IR camera is placed on the top side of the droplet normal to the substrate and the experimental result temperature tested by the IR camera is understood as the average temperature of the upper hemispherical surface of the droplet.
+In this study, the IR camera is placed on the top of the droplet and the temperature measured by the IR camera is taken as the average temperature of the upper hemispherical surface of the droplet.
 Correspondingly, the average temperature of the droplet upper hemispherical surface is calculated and compared with the experimental data.
-The droplet internal flow will mitigate the temperature difference between the droplet top and bottom surface and the temperature tested by the IR camera becomes higher than the calculating results with only considering the conduction heat transfer as shown in Fig. 10.
-To consider effects of the droplet internal flow on the droplet surface temperature in the thermal circuit model, we calculate the overall average temperature of the droplet cap surface instead of only the upper hemispherical surface as the model predicted surface temperature as the solid lines shown in Fig. 13 (a), (b) and (c).
-The modified calculating temperature results match well with the experimental data for droplet evaporation on sample 1, 2 and 3 with substrate base temperature at 100 °C as shown in Fig. 10 (a), (b) and (c).
+The droplet internal flow will mitigate the temperature difference between the droplet top and bottom surfaces and the temperature tested by the IR camera becomes higher than the model-predicted results with only the conduction heat transfer taken into consideration as shown in Fig. 10.
+To account for the droplet internal flow on the droplet evaporation in the thermal circuit model, we calculated the overall average temperature of the droplet cap instead of only the upper hemispherical surface as the model-predicted surface temperature, which is as shown by the solid lines in Fig. 13 (a), (b) and (c).
+The modified temperature results match well with the experimental data for droplet evaporation on sample 1, 2 and 3 with the substrate base temperature at 100 °C as shown in Fig. 10 (a), (b) and (c).